williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 @se-assistant
 "New Opportunity: Acme Corp"
 ```
-Creates new merchant folder with automatic context scraping from Gmail, Slack, Drive, Salesforce, and web research.
+Creates new merchant folder with automatic context scraping from Gmail, Slack, Salesloft, Drive, Salesforce, and web research.

 ### Sync Merchant Context
 ```